More oil producing assets for Canadian firm in Gulf of Thailand

 Sean Guest, President and CEO of Valeura, commented: “This is a transformative transaction for Valeura, firmly establishing our company as the largest independent operator of oil production in Thailand.
 By adding 21,200 bbls/d net to the SPV, we expect to immediately generate pre-tax cash flows of approximately $30 million per month, and this amount is expected to grow in the very near term as we increase production to 25,000 bbls/d and beyond with the addition of production from our pre-existing portfolio.”

-The effective date of the acquisition is 31 August 2022 and is subject to customary closing conditions.
+The effective date of the acquisition is 31 August 2022, subject to customary closing conditions.
 The closing of this transaction is anticipated in Q1 2023.
 Valeura plans to fund this purchase without an equity raise.
 As part of the acquisition, Mubadala’s organisation in Thailand and support infrastructure including supply bases, warehouses and offices will join Valeura.
 This includes substantially all of the Thailand-based staff, comprised of approximately 180 individuals.

 “Our forward efforts will focus on developing the potential of these assets, by projects including further development of the Nong Yao field where we are forecasting peak production rates in 2024, re-investment into the Jasmine and Ban Yen fields to continue their long history of reserves replacement, and on selective step-out opportunities where we see the potential to more fully utilise the fields’ extensive infrastructure to commercialise new accumulations.
 As of the end of 2021, the assets held 24.1 million bbls of estimated 2P oil reserves, representing approximately a four-fold increase over our pre-existing corporate reserves,” added Guest.

 New MOPU on the cards for Nong Yao